 - a.
-Group 1 is the Senior Vice President, Energy Supply; Managing Director of Fuels, Wholesale Power and Planning; the Director of Portfolio Optimization; and the Director of Transmission. - b.
-Group 2 is the Vice President, Customer Experience and the Vice President of Electric Delivery.
+Group 1 is the Vice President, Energy Supply; Director of Natural Gas and Wholesale Power trading, Director Natural Gas & Wholesale Power Trading; and the Director of Transmission. - b.
+Group 2 is the Vice President, Customer Service, Vice President of Regulatory Affairs and the Vice President of Electric Delivery.